ragazziana/greetingproject/README.md

 The main goal with this exercise is to learn how HTML, CSS e JavaScript fits together.
 This example adds a greeting to an HTML page.
 The greeting changes depending on the time of day.

-The example of the book the layout was not responsive, so I decided to customize the, make responsive using media queries, and of course, make look more with my style of design.
+The example of the book the layout was not responsive, so I decided to customize, make responsive using media queries, and of course, make look more with my style of design.

 ![alt text](https://github.com/ragazziana/greetingproject/blob/master/images/responsive-screenshot.png?raw=true "Javascript")